cmcahoon01/AdventOfTheBeginning/REFACTORING_PLAN.md

 # Refactoring Plan

 This document outlines technical debt and areas for improvement in the AdventOfTheBeginning Screeps Arena project.
-This is a draft plan for potential refactoring - **these issues are not to be addressed yet**, but rather compiled for future consideration.

 ## Project Overview